-Canon M6 versus Canon 5D Mark III
+Canon M6 vs 5D Mark III

 The Canon EOS M6 and the Canon EOS 5D Mark III are two digital cameras that were revealed to the public, respectively, in February 2017 and March 2012.
 The M6 is a mirrorless interchangeable lens camera, while the 5D Mark III is a DSLR.
 The cameras are based on an APS-C (M6) and a full frame (5D Mark III) sensor.
-The M6 has a resolution of 24 megapixel, whereas the 5D Mark III provides 22.1 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The M6 has a resolution of 24 megapixels, whereas the 5D Mark III provides 22.1 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 5D Mark III is considerably larger (132 percent) than the Canon M6.
 Moreover, the 5D Mark III is substantially heavier (144 percent) than the M6.
 It is noteworthy in this context that the 5D Mark III is splash and dust-proof, while the M6 does not feature any corresponding weather-sealing.